-WHAT IS THE LEAD HAZARD REDUCTION GRANT PROGRAM (LHG)?
+WHAT IS THE LEAD HAZARD REDUCTION PROGRAM (LHG)?

-The LHG is a grant program to reduce lead paint hazards in privately owned, residential structures throughout Onondaga County.
+The LHG is a program to reduce lead paint hazards in privately owned, residential structures throughout Onondaga County.
 Lead hazards are often found on painted window frames, wood siding, and painted doors.
 Common repairs provided by the program are new windows, doors, and siding.
-The LHG program is funded by Onondaga County Community Development Division and the US Department of HUD.
+Funds for other health and safety related hazards may also be available.
+The LHG program is administered by Onondaga County Community Development with funding from the US Department of Housing and Urban Development.

 WHO CAN PARTICIPATE IN THE LHG PROGRAM?